Welcome to Lanark

 Home of the AWF Headquarters, the Alabama Nature Center and Historic Lanark

-Thanks to the efforts of the AWF Board of Directors, Past Presidents, key supporters and the generosity of Isabel Hill and her family, AWF opened our new headquarters at Lanark on March 10, 2003.
-Lanark is located in Millbrook, Alabama just 10 miles north of Montgomery and only a couple of miles from I-65.
+Thanks to the efforts of the AWF Board of Directors, past presidents, key supporters and the generosity of Isabel Hill and her family, AWF opened its new headquarters at Lanark on March 10, 2003.
+The Lanark property is located in Millbrook, Alabama just 10 miles north of Montgomery and only a couple of miles from I-65.
 The headquarters of the oldest and largest citizen’s conservation organization in Alabama is now situated intimately amidst the very resources it has worked so long to conserve.

-We are now focusing intently on fulfilling the underlying vision shared by AWF and the Hill Family that led to AWF becoming caretaker of the property.
-That vision is to establish a world-class conservation education center that will provide AWF the opportunity to teach children and adults about wise-use and responsible stewardship of our wildlife and related natural resources.
-At the same time, we will also maintain and share the legacy created by Isabel and Wiley Hill and their efforts over the last 50 years which resulted in the beautiful landscape known as Lanark.
-This will be accomplished through establishment and construction of the Alabama Nature Center.
+We have recently fulfilled the underlying vision shared by AWF and the Hill Family that led to AWF becoming caretaker of the property.
+That vision was to establish a world-class conservation education center that allows AWF the opportunity to teach children and adults about wise-use and responsible stewardship of our wildlife and related natural resources; while at the same time, preserving and sharing the legacy created by Isabel and Wiley Hill and their efforts over the last 50 years.
+This has been accomplished through maintaining the beautiful landscape at Lanark and developing a world-claa outdoor facility at Lanark known as the Alabama Nature Center.

 To write about Lanark is one thing, to feel its full impact you must experience it through sight, sound, and smell.
-We hope the pictures that appear here at least begin to give you a small sample of the visual experience.
+We hope the pictures that appear on our website at least begin to give you a small sample of the visual experience.
 When you experience it in person you will be astonished by its beauty.

 Isabel and Wiley Hill moved to Lanark from Montgomery as newlyweds in 1948.
 They built their 3-room house in a corn field across a stream from the original antebellum home and spent the next fifty years enlarging their house and creating the surrounding 30-acre garden, producing one of the most beautiful gardens in Alabama.